EarthScope/ispaq/README.md

 FDSN webservices instead of local files.

-_Note:_ All data is expected to be in the day file that matches its timestamp; if records do not break on the day boundary, data that is not in the correct day file will not be used in the metrics calculation.
+_Note:_ All data is expected to be in the day file that matches its timestamp; if records do not break on the UTC day boundary, data that is not in the correct day file will not be used in the metrics calculation.
 This can lead to cases where, for example, a gap is calculated at the start of a day when the data for that time period is in the previous day file.

-If your miniSEED files are not already split on day boundaries, one tool that can be used for this task is the *dataselect* command-line tool available at [https://github.com/iris-edu/dataselect](https://github.com/iris-edu/dataselect).
+If your miniSEED files are not already split on UTC day boundaries, one tool that can be used for this task is the *dataselect* command-line tool available at [https://github.com/iris-edu/dataselect](https://github.com/iris-edu/dataselect).
 Follow the [releases](https://github.com/iris-edu/dataselect/releases) link in the README to download the latest version of the source code.
 The following example reads the input miniSEED files, splits the records on day